-Comedy and tragedy being two elements so intrinsically combined in all of us, with the former especially prominent during difficult times.
-Humour is a shield we often use, to spare others from having to think about how we must really be feeling, and it spares us from having to accept it ourselves.
-By adding in levity to a character with a tragic past, it made Jack real.
+Comedy and tragedy are two elements so intrinsically combined in all of us, with the former especially prominent during difficult times.
+Humor is a shield we often use, to spare others from having to think about how we must really be feeling, and it spares us from having to accept it ourselves.
+By adding levity to a character with a tragic past, it made Jack real.

-When we return to Jack O’Neill, in the pilot episode ‘Children of the Gods,’ Stargate Command archaeologist Daniel Jackson asks when he’ll get to meet Jack’s wife Sara, and we learn the pair are estranged.
+When we return to Jack O’Neill, in the Stargate SG-1 pilot episode ‘Children of the Gods’ (S1, Ep1), Stargate Command archaeologist Daniel Jackson (Michael Shanks) asks when he’ll get to meet Jack’s wife Sara, and we learn the pair are estranged.
 Jack explains, “I think that in her heart, she forgave me for what happened to our kid.
 She just couldn’t forget,” only to be asked by Daniel, “And what about you?”

 It becomes clear that, despite his newfound purpose as leader of SG-1, this is an O’Neill still firmly living in the aftermath of his son’s passing.

-In the episode ‘Cold Lazarus,’ while on an alien planet, Jack is duplicated by a crystalline species who returns to Earth in his place, desperately seeking Sara and Charlie.
+In the Stargate SG-1 episode ‘Cold Lazarus’ (S1, Ep7), while on an alien planet, Jack is duplicated by a crystalline species who returns to Earth in his place, desperately seeking Sara and Charlie.

 What follows is the heaviest deconstruction of Jack’s familial life that we get on the show.
 In duplicating Jack, the alien also duplicates his sense of loss and attempts to “fix” this.
-Through its interactions with Sara, her Father and then in confronting that same empty bedroom we first met the real O’Neill in, it cries.
+Through its interactions with Sara (Harley Jane Kozak), her father, and then in confronting that same empty bedroom we first met the real O’Neill in, it cries.

-The episode ends with the crystalline entity, now in the form of Charlie O’Neill, being led back through the Stargate.
+The episode ends with the crystalline entity, now in the form of Charlie O’Neill (Kyle Graham), being led back through the Stargate.
 A metaphor for the weight that Jack has been carrying, finally being carried forward.

 A death as significant as a son’s, particularly if you hold yourself responsible, is not one that you ever really get over – least of all because of a single experience.
 Grief doesn’t work that way; it’s an uneven road that often winds back on itself.

-This happens unexpectedly in ‘Show and Tell,’ one of the most moving episodes of the series’ run.
+This happens unexpectedly in ‘Show and Tell’ (S2, Ep20), one of the most moving episodes of the series’ run.

-A young boy, genetically engineered as a messenger to humans, arrives at Stargate Command with a warning for O’Neill.
+A young boy (Jeff Gulka), genetically engineered as a messenger to humans, arrives at Stargate Command with a warning for O’Neill.
 He tells of an impending invasion by an invisible species known as the Reetou.
 The boy’s “Mother,” also an alien, has been watching Jack for some time and deems him trustworthy to receive this message and her “Son.”

 The pair connect right away, and we see Jack’s paternal nature, however difficult for him, emerge.
 In one scene, Jack asks the child’s name and learns that he has none.
 The boy knows from “Mother” that Jack has a son and asks his name.
 O’Neill, not expecting this, tells him that his son is no longer with them, but his name was Charlie.

 The alien boy likes this name and asks whether he too could be Charlie.
-Jack appears uncertain initially, but looking down to this fatherless boy, he softens and allows it.
+Jack appears uncertain initially, but looking down at this fatherless boy, he softens and allows it.